awslabs/aws-well-architected-labs/content/Performance Efficiency/100_Labs/100_Monitoring_Windows_EC2_CloudWatch/_index.md

 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes
 * An IAM role in your AWS account
-NOTE: You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).

 ## Costs
 - https://aws.amazon.com/cloudwatch/pricing/
-  - You can create 3 dashboards for up to 50 metrics per month on the free tier
-  - Outside of the free tier, it is $3.00 per dashboard per month
+  - You can create 3 dashboards for up to 50 metrics per month on the free tier and then it is $3.00 per dashboard per month
   - This lab creates one dashboard, so the maximum cost would be $3.00 per month if you have already consumed the free tier.
 - The default lab uses a t3.large EC2 instance which will consume approximately $3 for every day the lab is running